damianhakert/damianhakert.github.io/source/direction/index.md

 do a marketplace, in fact this is the way [GitLab.com will be free forever](https://about.gitlab.com/gitlab-com/#why-gitlab-com-will-be-free-forever).
 But we believe that an [integrated set of tools provides a better user experience that a modular approach](https://stratechery.com/2013/clayton-christensen-got-wrong/).
-The open source nature of GitLab ensures that that we can combine great open source products and everyone can contribute to achieve the [complete feature set](https://about.gitlab.com/comparison/).
+The open source nature of GitLab ensures that that we can combine great open source products and that everyone can contribute to a feature set that is [more complete than other tools](https://about.gitlab.com/comparison/).
 We'll focus on making all the parts work well together to create a better user experience.

 Because GitLab is open source the enhancements can become part of the codebase instead of being external.
-This ensures the automated tests for all functionality are continually run, ensuring that plugins always work.
-It also ensures GitLab can continue to evolve with it's plugins instead of being bound to a plugin API that is hard to change and that resists refactoring.
+This ensures the automated tests for all functionality are continually run, ensuring that additions always work.
+It also ensures GitLab can continue to evolve with it's additions instead of being bound to an API that is hard to change and that resists refactoring.
 This ensures we have many years of quality code and great monthly releases ahead of us.